HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 .. admonition:: Question

 	I get an argparse error when one of my command line arguments is a negative number.
-What is correct syntax so that python does not interpret my negative numbers as flags?
+What is correct syntax so that Python does not interpret my negative numbers as flags?

 If you would like to parse negative number arguments to command line flags, it's best to use quotation marks with a preceding space, e.g. ``-t 1 0 " -0.25"``.